 Life Support Training

-Basic Life Support and Advanced Cardiac Life Support are required as part of clinical credentialing.
+Basic Life Support, Advanced Cardiac Life Support, and Pediatric Advanced Life Support are required as part of clinical credentialing.

 The neurosurgery residency commences in the PGY-1 year.
 Either two or three positions of this type are available each year and are filled through the National Resident Matching Program.
 Applications for residency positions are processed through the Electronic Residency Application Service (ERAS).
 To assure a complete and timely review of your application, we strongly recommend that all materials are posted on the ERAS system prior to the opening date of ERAS, or as close to this date as possible.

 ERAS applications are due by October 1st of each year.
 Our interview slots fill up quickly, and are generally full by mid-October.
 Any applications completed after this will be placed in a queue and considered only in case of an unexpected cancellation.